-- Axiom Software identifies the "sum by" level of the original Axiom query and then finds the associated entries in the field definition row.
-These entries are replaced by entries for the selected drill level, and for a Description column (if the drill level is a key column and a description column is available).
-The selected drill level is added to the "sum by" for the drill query. - A data filter is created for the drill query that limits the data returned to the row that was drilled.
+• Axiom Software identifies the "sum by" level of the original Axiom query and then finds the associated entries in the field definition row.
+If they are located at the start of the field definition row, the corresponding entries are removed.

+- New entries are added to the start of the field definition row for the selected drill level, and for a Description column (if the drill level is a key column and a description column is available).
+There is no way to control the formatting for these drill-level columns.
+The selected drill level is also added to the "sum by" for the drill query. - A data filter is created for the drill query that limits the data returned to the row that was drilled.
 The data filter is determined based on the keys in the data control column of the original query.
 If the original query had a data filter, that filter is also appended to the data filter for the drill query.